alex-strobel/DPP-LabManual/GitHub-and-renv.md

 `here::i_am("flag_root.txt")`

 Based on the location of the flagging file, the `here` package automatically locates the root folder and sets it as working directory.
-To circumvent the problem that Windows uses backslashes for file paths while Mac uses forward slashes, `here` simply wants to know the directory where the data are located as a first argument and then the file name as a second argument:
+To circumvent the problem that Windows uses backslashes for file paths while Mac uses forward slashes, `here` simply wants to know the directory where the data is located as a first argument and then the file name as a second argument:

 `df <- read.csv(here("Data", "data.csv"))`